Orbital elements: Relations between elements

 This equation returns the mean motion in radians and will need to be converted if n is desired to be in a different unit.

 Because the semi-major axis is related to the mean motion and standard gravitational parameter, it can be calculated without being specified.
 This is especially useful if μ is assumed to be known, as then n can be used to calculate a, and likewise for specifying a.
 This can allow one less element to specified.

-Orbital period can be found from n given the fact that the mean motion can be described as a frequency (number of orbits per unit time), which is the inverse of period:
+Orbital period can be found from n given the fact that the mean motion can be described as a frequency (number of orbits per unit time), which is the reciprocal of period: